daraneeS/daraneeS/README.md

 ### About me and the Repos

 I learn and apply Data Engineer, Data Science and Machine Learning knowledge into projects.
-Most dataset are pulled from sending API requests(at the moment).
-Hope to find insights

 <br>
 <br>